apurvk/Absenteeism_Data_analysis/README.md

 Files included:

 Absenteeeism.r              : My analysis in the R laguage, for lovers of R.

 Ansenteeism.ipnb            : The analysis in the Python language

+Absenteeism_at_work.csv     : The dataset

+Employee_Absenteeism.pdf    : My documentation to my work.
+Feel free to download, and check out the steps to my analysis